Luke Benward: Career

 Benward's acting career started when he landed a role in the film We Were Soldiers as David Moore in 2002.
 Benward's success grew in 2006 after playing Billy Forrester in the movie How to Eat Fried Worms, where he won a Young Artist Award for in the category of Best Young Ensemble in a Feature Film.

 Benward also played 14-year-old Charlie Tuttle in the Disney Channel movie Minutemen, the 14-year-old Alan in Dear John, and the little boy who helps the abused girl in the music video "Concrete Angel" by Martina McBride.
 Benward's first release, a five-song EP titled Let Your Love Out, came out on January 5, 2009.

 Benward has been in various commercials, including Nintendo, McDonald's, Willy Wonka, American Express, and Hamburger Helper.
 He also played the role of Nicky in Mostly Ghostly and played Stevie Dewberry in the film Because of Winn-Dixie.
 Benward also played in the Disney Channel Original Movie Girl vs. Monster as Ryan Dean, the love interest of Skylar Lewis (Olivia Holt).

 Benward also had a recurring role as Matthew Pearson, the ex-boyfriend of Emily Hobbs (Ryan Newman) on See Dad Run.
 He was in the movie Cloud 9 from Disney Channel with Liv and Maddie star Dove Cameron and appeared as Beau, Teddy's love interest, on six episodes of Good Luck Charlie, reuniting Benward with his Minutemen costar Jason Dolley.
 He appeared as Thor in the third-season premiere of the Disney Channel series Girl Meets World.

 Personal life

 Benward dated Olivia Holt after meeting her on the set for Disney Channel’s Girl vs. Monster.
 They split in 2017.
-Since 2020, Benward has been in a relationship with actress Ariel Winter.
+From 2020 to August 2025, Benward was in a relationship with actress Ariel Winter.